Apply For Grants

 *Total number of available grants depends on distribution of applications received.

 We use the phrase “Wesleyan tradition” to describe denominations, churches and organizations that are based on or can trace their history back to the evangelistic ministry movement begun by John and Charles Wesley in the 18th century.

 Applications are accepted through our Grant Seekers page by clicking on the blue button labeled “Apply for This Grant” on the right side of the page.
 You will need to create an account with our online portal provider, Submittable.
 Once you do this, you can begin filling out the application.
 You will be able to save your application, working at your own pace.

 If you are unable to fill out the application online, please contact us at email@example.com.

-A strong proposal will address each of The Foundation for Evangelism’s five values:
+A strong proposal will address each of The Foundation for Evangelism’s six values: